Bioacoustic Geolocation: Species Sounds as Geographic Signals: Appendix

 We start with a visualizatoin of the distance thresholds used by our evaluation metrics in Sec.~\ref{sec:supp:scales}.
 We follow this with additional prediction visualizations in Sec.~\ref{sec:supp:predictions}.
 Next, we visualize the different ways to represent location for classification (Sec.~\ref{sec:supp:classification}) and retrieval (Sec.~\ref{sec:supp:galleries}).
 We next describe additional implementation details left out in the main paper (see Sec.~\ref{sec:supp:implement}).
 In particular, we elaborate on the methodology with a block diagram, describe the spectrogram creation process, and report tuned hyperparameters and other configurations.
 We also share additional details for GeoCLAP and TaxaBind as well as the transformer pooling ablation (Sec.~\ref{sec:supp:transformer}) in Table 2 (main paper).
 Next, in Sec.~\ref{sec:supp:ablation}, we report additional ablation on Location Galleries.
 Additional results and standard deviations for XCDC are reported and discussed in Sec.\ref{sec:supp:xcdc}.
+We also experiment with an in-the-wild passive acoustic monitoring dataset in Sec.~\ref{sec:supp:wabad}.
 Next, we report additional details for geoforensics experiments (Sec.~\ref{sec:supp:geo_forensics}) and present additional experiments on multimodal geolocation (Sec.~\ref{sec:supp:multimodal}), species affinities (Sec.~\ref{sec:supp:affinity}) and multimodal retrieval (Sec.~\ref{sec:supp:audio2image}).

+Next, we present a taxanomic breakdown of our performance (Sec.~\ref{sec:supp:taxon_split}), followed by additional ablations on other bioacoustic encoders (Sec.~\ref{sec:supp:bio_encoders}) and architectural variants of our encoder (Sec.~\ref{sec:supp:architectures}).
+We also briefly explore potential future directions such as data resampling to alleviate the effect of some geographical biases in the training dataset (Sec.~\ref{sec:supp:data_resampling}), and inclusion of time as an additional modality to aid geolocation (Sec.~\ref{sec:supp:time_modality}).
+Next, we include some additional analyses of our models: 1) we analyze the quality of embeddings learned by our models (Sec.~\ref{sec:supp:embeddings}) and 2) we explore the relation between uncertainty in SINR checklists and our geolocation performance (Sec.~\ref{sec:supp:sinr_uncertain}).
 We conclude with a discussion on compute resources in Sec.~\ref{sec:supp:compute}.